 Don’t you think that the opportunities are unlimited with the knowledge of math and excelling in it?

 IF you want your children to soar the heights with the knowledge of mathematics, think of Winaum Learning.

-Maple Math program, conducted by Winaum Learning, focuses on the four main pillars of Maths- Addition, Subtraction, Multiplication and Division .
-It is designed to develop the interest of Math in Children and increase their speed of calculation through a combination of assignments in books, speed calculation techniques and games with hands on tools.
-It focuses on school maths operations in arithmetic skills along with mental maths speed techniques which helps in fast calculations.
-It includes games based teaching methodology in the program that gives children practical approach to maths so that they learn naturally.
+Maple Math program, conducted by Winaum Learning, focuses on the four main pillars of Maths- Addition, Subtraction, Multiplication and Division.
+It is designed to develop the interest of Math in Children and increase their speed of calculation through a combination of assignments in books, speed calculation techniques, and games with hands-on tools.
+It focuses on school maths operations in arithmetic skills along with mental maths speed techniques which help in fast calculations.
+It includes a games-based teaching methodology in the program that gives children a practical approach to maths so that they learn naturally.

-It’sat these Maths classes and Maths Olympiads they give children the opportunity to learn and then compete with same age groups across the schools and regions.
+It’s these Maths classes and Maths Olympiads that give children the opportunity to learn and then compete with the same age groups across the schools and regions.

-Allow me to venture into Benefits of Maple Maths based on Maths Classes conducted by Winaum:
+Allow me to venture into the Benefits of Maple Maths based on Maths Classes conducted by Winaum: